BELIEFS AND PRACTICES

 People who are disruptive to congregational meetings, who attempt to teach false doctrine or doctrines contrary to these basic tenets, or who openly practice sin [Gal 5:19-21, 2 Tim 3:1-5] may be removed as members and/or barred from attending according to the procedure given in Matthew 18:15–17 and the membership covenant.

-Congregation Bat-Tzion has a Beit Din [board of overseers] of 12 members, who attest to the tenets of trust [faith ] herein listed, and who have agreed together to support the congregation prayerfully and dutifully, as indicated by undersigning herein.
-The Beit Din is appointed solely by the Pakidim, under advisement of the current Beit Din for newer Beit Din members, and currently is comprised of the following:
+Congregation Bat-Tzion has a Beit Din [board of elders] of 7 members, who attest to the tenets of trust [faith ] herein listed, and who have agreed together to support the congregation prayerfully and dutifully, as indicated by undersigning herein.
+New Beit Din members are appointed under advisement of the current Beit Din and currently is comprised of the following:

 Brief summary of the core beliefs of Congregation Bat-Tzion

 Hebrews 6:1-2 lists the basic tenets of faith necessary for all who fellowship with Bat-Tzion.
 Below is an explanation of those six tenets.

 First, we believe the most important facet of faith in the Messiah is understanding who He is, and understanding who יהוה G-d is.
 One cannot do this without the Word of G-d.
 There are many people claiming that they know who G-d is, and that they know who the Messiah is, and that they know the way to G-d; but Yeshua prophesied that this would happen, saying “Many will come in My name saying I am the Messiah, and deceive many.”
 Indeed, many do come in His name, and they do say that “Jesus” is the Messiah, but do they know Him?
 The evidence of the knowledge of G-d is alignment/agreement with His Word.